uw-biomedical-ml/retinal-pigmentation-score/README.md

 **Output**

-  All results will be dumped into a folder that you specify
+  All results will be dumped into a folder that you specify: *ie* `/data/arajesh/rps/results`

 The output will have multiple directories: